alexishevia/LiveSpecs/README.md

 }
 ```

-Then, create a template file where your specs will be rendered into.
+Then, create a template file for your specs.

 This template file will be rendered inside an iFrame and must communicate with the test suite following this conventions:

 1. When you're ready to receive content, call `parent.postMessage('ready', '*')`
 1. The test suite will trigger a "message" event.
 The event object will contain a `data` property with the following content:
-  - `evt.data.js` is a string with all the JS files you specified concatenated
+  - `evt.data.html` will have the content of all the HTML files you specified, concatenated as a single string
-  - `evt.data.html` is a string with all the HTML files you specified concatenated
+  - `evt.data.js` will have the content of all the JS files you specified, concatenated as a single string
 1. If the spec failed, call `parent.postMessage({error: e}, '*')`
 1. If the spec passed, call `parent.postMessage('complete', '*')`